arminbro/generate-react-cli/readme.md

 ### Custom component commands:

-By default, GRC comes with the one **component** command out of the box.
+By default, GRC comes with one **component** command out of the box.

-What if you wanted to generate components with your own custom commands like for example **page** or **layout** that have their own set of component config rules?
+What if you wanted to generate components with your own custom commands, like for example **page** or **layout** that have their own set of component config rules?

 You can do so by extending the **generate-react-cli.json** config file like this.